Food, Drug, Medical Device, or Cosmetics Complaint? Contact Us!

 We need and appreciate your willingness to take the time and effort to assist us in collecting the necessary information to take appropriate action.
 FDB evaluates each complaint to determine the seriousness of the problem.
 Action taken by FDB can range from referral to responsible firm for corrective action to immediate investigation to protect the public health.

-Please be aware that FDB is only responsible for complaints regarding foods, drugs, medical devices, cosmetics and certain consumer products affecting Californians.
+The Food and Drug Branch (FDB) is responsible for complaints regarding commercially processed foods, drugs, medical devices, cosmetics and certain consumer products affecting Californians.

 Consumer Complaints can be reported online at: http://www.cdph.ca.gov/FDBComplaints